-Emergency evacuation shafts up to 760m in length are being provided inside the tunnel to adhere with National Fire Protection Association (NFPA) guidelines.
+Emergency evacuation shafts up to 760m in length are being provided inside the tunnel to adhere to National Fire Protection Association (NFPA) guidelines.
 The evacuation shafts are being provided in Howrah Station in the west and Strand Road in the east to improve passenger safety.

-State-of-the-art tunnel ventilation systems are being installed in order to ensure adequate ventilation during emergencies.
+State-of-the-art tunnel ventilation systems are being installed to ensure adequate ventilation during emergencies.
 Tunnel ventilation fans of 85m³/s, over-tract exhaust fans of 30m³/s, under-platform supply fans of 20m³/s, as well as booster fans will be installed in Howrah station and other appropriate locations.